klanec/klanec.github.io/_posts/2020-07-19-rgbctf-radiohead.markdown

 First Blood: **1 hour, 24 minutes** after release  by team **redpwn**

-Attempt this challenge with by downloading the [dump file][gdrive-memdump]
+Attempt this challenge by downloading the [dump file][gdrive-memdump]

 ### **The Problem**
 We are presented with a file with no extension and told we need to extract all of the passwords from it.